Leggett on Labour

 Just before 7pm on a wet Wednesday in August, the doors close on a wood-panelled room at the back of a central city restaurant.
 Inside are some of the leading lights of the left.
 They’ve held leadership positions and Cabinet posts.
 They’ve been chiefs of staff and speechwriters, strategists, hellraisers and fundraisers. …

 Over the next few hours, the table talk buzzes around but returns to a common theme.
-The Labour people in room see themselves as more electable than the ones in the caucus room.
+The Labour people in this room see themselves as more electable than the ones in the caucus room.
 They think Little has veered too far left, are scathing of the relationship with the Greens and think Labour is heading over the cliff for a fourth consecutive defeat.

 As the evening wears on and the beer and wine loosen the lips, it becomes more and more obvious: they see themselves as the Mainstream Labour Party in Exile and, tonight at least, their champion is Nick Leggett.
 He may be standing for mayor of Wellington, but having resigned from Labour, he’s also sending his old party a message: this is what Labour might look like if it actually wanted to win.